The 2024 BBN baryon abundance update: Method and Data

 It should be noted that in \cite{Schoneberg:2019wmt,Schoneberg:2022ggi} and here for \texttt{PArthENoPE} there is no explicit marginalization over the uncertainties over the nuclear rates.
 Instead, an approximate theoretical uncertainty on the final abundance was derived from the main results reported in \cite{Gariazzo:2021iiu} ($6\cdot 10^{-7}$ for $D/H$).
 In the results derived from the \texttt{PRyMordial} code the marginalization is instead taken into account explicitly, by marginalizing over log-normally distributed rate uncertainties as described in \cite{Burns:2023sgx}.
 If this marginalization was not performed, the uncertainty would be dramatically smaller (dominated instead only by the experimental uncertainty), as we show in \cref{fig:bbn_marg}.
-It should be also noted that this marginalization performed in the \texttt{PRyMordial} code is overall more conservative compared to the rate uncertainties adopted in \cite{Gariazzo:2021iiu}, which are derived from those discussed in \cite{Pisanti:2020efz}.
+It should be also noted that this marginalization performed in the \texttt{PRyMordial} code is overall more conservative compared to the rate uncertainties adopted in \cite{Gariazzo:2021iiu}, which are derived from those discussed in \cite{Pisanti:2020efz}. \nils{This very conservative treatment is useful if a baryon abundance value is required for cosmological inference, but one wants to remain agnostic with respect to the well known and well documented systematic differences arising from different treatment of the nuclear rates (discussed above).}

 We put flat priors on the baryon abundance and the additional neutrino number (where applicable).
 The neutron lifetime is varied freely between 876.4s and 882.4s with a flat prior, conservatively encompassing the currently measured value from bottle experiments ($877.5^{+0.5}_{-0.44}$s \cite{UCNt:2021pcg}).\footnote{In any case we do not find a strong correlation of the neutron lifetime with the final derived baryon abundance.
 Even when the lifetime is fixed to 879.4s (PDG 2019 \cite[2019 update]{PhysRevD.98.030001}), the baryon abundance is very similar.
 A degeneracy is expected if much larger variations of the lifetime of around $\mathcal{O}(100\mathrm{s})$ would be taken into account (see for example \cite[Fig.~1]{Chowdhury:2022ahn})}